basetenlabs/truss-examples/llama/llama-3_1-405b-instruct/README.md

-# Llama 3.1 405B Instruct (VLLM)
+# Llama 3.1 405B Instruct

-This is an implementation of Llama 3 405B for deployment on Baseten.
+This is an implementation of Llama 3.1 405B for deployment on Baseten.

-- VLLM for the model server
+- VLLM for faster inference
 - FP8 model weights
 - Runs on an 8xH100 instance